nats-io/nats-site/content/blog/multi-cluster-consistency-models.md

 tags = ["NATS", "JetStream", "Streams", "Multi-Cluster", "Eventual Consistency"]
 +++

+# Abstract
+Using stretch clusters and virtual streams to improve latency and availability in global NATS deployments.
+Includes a walk-through and associated repository as a practical example.

 # Introduction

+As field cto at Synadia I have had the chance to work with some of the most interesting customer use cases for deploying NATS globally over multiple locations.
 Whether it's the need for the data to be closer to the users to meet latency requirements, or the need to be resilient to a disaster such as a site or cloud provider regional outage, or even for regulatory requirements, many companies are looking to deploy their applications over multiple availability zones, sites, regions or cloud providers.
 And when you step into these kinds of geographically distributed deployments you need to worry about the distribution, replication and consistency of your data, both for 'reads' and 'writes'.

 In case you're not familiar with consistency models in distributed data stores, just know that one of the ways distributed data stores can be classified is by their distributed consistency model: they can be either 'eventually' consistent or 'immediately' consistent.
 Both models have their advantages and inconveniences: immediately consistent systems can offer features such as distributed shared queuing for distribution of messages between consumers or 'compare and set' operations for concurrency access control that are not possible with eventually consistent systems.
 On the other hand, eventually consistent systems can offer lower latency and better availability.

-This blog post will review the spectrum of options offered by NATS JetStream in terms of replication and consistency when deployed over multiple availability zones, sites, regions or cloud providers and how you can have both eventual and immediate consistency at the same time, and therefore have your cake and eat it too.
+This blog post will review the spectrum of options offered by NATS JetStream in terms of replication and consistency when deployed over multiple availability zones, sites, regions or cloud providers and how you can have access to both eventual or immediate consistency at the same time.

 What is described here applies just as well to a deployment over multiple data centers, multiple regions within the same cloud provider, or multiple cloud providers or any combination thereof, but for the sake of simplicity, we will use the regional terms 'regions' ('east', 'central' and 'west' in the examples) in the rest of this blog post.